 - 1½ tsp. soy sauce

-- Heat a wok over high heat.
-Add the oil and swirl to coat the bottom and sides.
-When the oil begins to smoke and shimmer, add the garlic and stir-fry for 10 seconds.
-Add the snow and snap peas and chiles, and continue stir-frying until the peas are lightly coated with oil and any green peas turn bright green, about 2 minutes.
-Add the pea shoots and 1 tablespoon water, and continue stir-frying until they are slightly wilted, 30–45 seconds.
-Add the oyster sauce, fish sauce, soy sauce, sugar (if using), and 2 tablespoons water, and continue stir-frying until the peas and greens are tender and evenly coated in the sauce, 1–2 minutes more.
-Transfer to a large plate and serve hot.
+- To a wok set over high heat, add the oil and swirl to coat.
+When smoking, add the garlic and fry until fragrant, about 10 seconds, followed by the snow peas, snap peas, and chiles.
+Cook, stirring continuously, until the pods are bright green and beginning to brown, about 2 minutes.
+Stir in the pea shoots and 1 tablespoon of water and cook until wilted, 30–45 seconds.
+Add the oyster sauce, fish sauce, soy sauce, sugar, and 2 tablespoons water and cook, stirring continuously, until the peas and greens are tender and evenly coated with sauce, 1–2 minutes more.